Vaishali1805/Vt-DailyPractice/React/Authentication-Project/frontend/temp.md

 Tasks
- - add validation in signup page and complete signup route for register user
+ - add validation in login and signup page and complete signup route for register user
- - check why many request are send on network on first reload
- - forgot password page
  - optimize the code
+ - Add comments